Via Apostolica: Closure

 On October 6, 2022, Via Apostolica's Bishop's Council announced that all of the missionary district's congregations "have begun official steps of discernment for a new ecclesial home and episcopal oversight" within the ACNA.
+By fall of 2023, the remaining Via congregations in Calgary, Caronport, Langley, and Lethbridge had applied and joined ANiC, with all but one changing their name to disassoicate with the Via Apostolica moniker.